mavendataguy/PDF_Reader_ScaleDP/docs/source/index.rst

 - Load PDF documents/Images
 - Extract images from PDF documents
 - Extract text from PDF documents/Images
-- Run NER on text extracted from PDF documents/Images
+- Run NLP models on text extracted from PDF documents/Images
-- Visualize NER results
+- Visualize NLP results on the images

+Benefits of using Spark-Pdf:

+- Scalable: Spark-Pdf is built on top of Apache Spark, which is a distributed computing framework.
+This allows you to process large volumes of documents in parallel.
+- Fast: Spark-Pdf is built for speed.
+It uses Spark's distributed computing capabilities to process documents quickly.
+- Easy to use models from the Hugging Face's Hub: Spark-Pdf integrates with Hugging Face's Transformers library, which provides state-of-the-art NLP models for text processing.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   installation.md
+   quickstart.md